For Undergraduates Seeking Careers in Advanced Research & College Teaching

 - The intention to major in a discipline in the Humanities and Arts, Social Sciences, Sciences, or Computer Science.
 [Students in other engineering fields, Architecture, and the Sophie Davis School are not eligible.]

 Students wishing to be considered for the program should submit an application through APPLY NOW!
 Please notify our office after you submit your application: Tel: 212-650-8388 or email: email@example.com

 Applicants will be screened, interviewed, and appointed by members of the Steering Committee.

 Selection will be based on the strength of the student's academic record, academic focus and goals, and the faculty recommendations.

-Awards will be announced in January and June.
+Awards will be announced in June.
 The Fellowship begins during the semester after selection.